vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/Test/README.md

         * 10:00 AM:  To clean the desk and make my bed.
         * 3:40 PM:   To walk the dog and go to the market.
         * 11:30 PM:  Make to-do list for next day and go to bed early.

+2. After some hours of learning is recomanded to take a brake for 10 - 20 minutes.
+What you think could be this value?
+    * a) after every 30 minutes of learning.
+    * b) after every 2 hours of learning.
+    * c) after 6 hours of learning.